children, young people (cyp) & families

 6 sessions

-Parents / young people groups - 8 persons per group - 8 sessions
+Parent/young people groups.
+8 persons per group for up to 8 sessions

 Support you to make empowered choices within our safeguarding and confidentiality boundaries about what comes next, which may include accessing medical support